Upcoming Capital Work in Fort Greene Park

 MISINFORMATION #4: The many Norway Maples being removed are not invasive trees and are good for the park.

 THE FACTS: NYC Parks, New York State, and the U.S. Department of Agriculture all consider Norway Maples a non-native, invasive species that prevent undergrowth and promote erosion.
 New York State requires that any Norway Maples in nurseries be labeled "Invasive Species - Harmful to the Environment.”
 They were once considered a hardy urban tree planted for ornamental purposes but many now suffer from disease and structural weakness and their invasive tendencies have had negative impacts on forest composition in both urban and rural areas.
-In the park, you can see how areas around and under Norway Maples are unable to sustain understory plants and grass.
-Without understory plants and grass, the hilly park erodes rapidly.
-New native trees will provide a better solution to long term challenges the park faces.
+In the park, you can see how areas around and under Norway Maples are unable to sustain understory plants and grass, contributing to erosion and other impacts.
+Over 200 new native trees will be planted and provide a better solution to long term challenges the park faces.

 HOW SHOULD I DETERMINE MY OWN POSITION ON THE CAPITAL WORK?